Edwin-web-commits/VueJS_blog-app/README.md

 Introduction: This is a single page Blog application in which a user can write a blog,post a blog, and view a list of blogs that other users posted.Upon viewing the blogs,a user                 can click on each blog title to see some additional information about the blog.

-Technologies: Vue.js ,JavaScript, Vuex, Vue Router, BootstrapVue and Firebase Database Rest API
+Technologies: Vue.js ,JavaScript, Vuex, Vue Router, BootstrapVue,HTML,CSS and Firebase Database Rest API

 ## Build Setup